Safety#

 -ENOMEM / -ENOSPC: capacity exceeded.

-int safety_add_and_enable(struct safety *self, struct safety_entry *entry)#
+int safety_add_and_enable(struct safety_entry *entry)#

 Add and enable an entry in one operation.